Advanced Procedure for Severe Aortic Stenosis

 Texoma Medical Center's Valve Clinic

 The Valve Clinic at Texoma Medical Center is dedicated to patients with aortic stenosis and other heart valve conditions.
 We work with these patients to get their heart valves working properly again.
-The clinic is part of our Texoma Heart Institute, which is located within the hospital.
+The clinic is part of Texoma Heart Institute, which is located within the hospital.

 Book an appointment